Advancing AI Research Assistants with Expert-Involved Learning: Methods

-Based on Figure \ref{fig: llm evaluation metric} (b), we compare the distribution and the variance of scores for all the metrics.
-We found that open-source models for the zero-shot inference mode generally performed worse than closed-source models under every metric, as we could not find high-score outputs from Gemma1, Llama 3.1, and Mistral.
-Moreover, ChatGLM4, Claude 3.5 (Sonnet), and GPT-4 are the best raw models in generating the summarization of long documents, which is consistent with previous investigations on using LLMs as reviewers \cite{zhou-etal-2024-llm}.
-Since ChatGLM4 performed better than other open-source models under every metric and had similar performance compared with closed-source LLMs, we tried different prompts to query it or fine-tuned it (as ChatGLM\_lora), and evaluated these different modes.
-As shown in Extended Data Figure \ref{supfig: prompt eng text task}, different prompt engineering methods including meta prompting \cite{suzgun2024meta} and chain-of-thought (COT) \cite{wei2022chain} did not affect the model performances.
-Moreover, the fine-tuned version outperformed all closed-source LLMs, suggesting that the capacity of LLMs in summarizing the manuscript can be improved by training with domain-specific data, and small-scale models after fine-tuning can also become good task-specific performers.
-In Figure \ref{fig: llm evaluation metric} (c), we display the average score of each metric for all the models, and the results are consistent with conclusions from Figure \ref{fig: llm evaluation metric} (b).
+Based on Figure \ref{fig: llm evaluation metric} (c), we analyzed the distribution and variance of scores across all evaluation metrics.
+Overall, open-source models operating in zero-shot inference mode exhibited lower performance by mean scores across the seven automated metrics in Figure \ref{fig: llm evaluation metric} (c)–(d)..
+Even advanced open-source systems, such as DeepSeek-V3 and the GPT-OSS series, achieved comparatively modest average normalized scores across the seven metrics, while models like Gemma1, Llama 3.1, and Mistral often failed to generate meaningful outputs as reflected by near-zero scores on ROUGE/BERTScore.
+These shortcomings are likely attributable to data constraints and limited context length.
+By contrast, ChatGLM4, Claude-Sonnet-3.5, and GPT-4 consistently ranked among the top three models for long-document summarization, aligning with prior studies on the use of LLMs as reviewers \cite{zhou-etal-2024-llm}.
+Notably, ChatGLM4 surpassed other open-source models across metrics including BLEU, ROUGE-1/2/L, BERTScore, F1-Radgraph, and MEDCON ( Figure \ref{fig: llm evaluation metric} (c)), and demonstrated competitive performance relative to closed-source systems.
+To further explore its capacity, we applied different prompting strategies and fine-tuned the model (ChatGLM\_lora).
+As shown in Extended Data Figure \ref{supfig: prompt eng text task}, prompt engineering methods including meta prompting \cite{suzgun2024meta} and chain-of-thought reasoning (CoT) \cite{wei2022chain} had minimal impact on performance.
+However, fine-tuning substantially improved outcomes by increasing the mean score across the seven metrics (Figure \ref{fig: llm evaluation metric} (c)) and improving average rank (Figure \ref{fig: llm evaluation metric} (d))., with the adapted model outperforming all closed-source LLMs.
+This result suggests that domain-specific training can significantly enhance summarization quality and that fine-tuned, smaller-scale models can achieve strong task-specific performance.
+In Figure \ref{fig: llm evaluation metric} (d), we display the average score of each metric for all the models, and the results of both performances and ranks are consistent with conclusions from Figure \ref{fig: llm evaluation metric} (c).